-- 10.7 The HSCB will be comprised of senior members from Safeguarding Partners and appropriate senior members of the Relevant Agencies (see Appendix 1).
-It will ensure effective strategic and operational participation in local activity to safeguard and promote the welfare of children in the area. - 10.8 The SSP will ensure that Relevant Agencies are made aware of the expectations placed on them by the new arrangement.
-These agencies will then act in accordance with the arrangements.
+- 10.7 The HSCB is comprised of senior members from Safeguarding Partners and appropriate senior members of the Relevant Agencies (see Appendix 1).
+It ensures effective strategic and operational participation in local activity to safeguard and promote the welfare of children in the area. - 10.8 The HSSP ensures that Relevant Agencies are made aware of the expectations placed on them by the new arrangement.
+These agencies will act in accordance with the arrangements.

-10.9 A review of the current membership of the HSCB will take place to ensure that the membership is best placed to deliver the joint priorities of the Safeguarding Partners.
+10.9 The membership of the HSCB will be reviewed annually to ensure that the membership is best placed to deliver the joint priorities of the Safeguarding Partners.

-- 10.10 HSCB and the SSP will have a two way consultation and challenge relationship. - 10.11 The HSCB will continue to reach the voluntary and private sector through its commission of a local infra-structure organisation (currently Voluntary Action Harrow) offering training, advice and support. - 10.12 The HSCB will meet three times a year. - 10.13 Harrow Safeguarding Adults Board (HSAB) - 10.14 The HSAB is comprised of senior members from Safeguarding Partners and appropriate senior members of Other Agencies as described in Schedule 2 of the Care Act 2014. (see Appendix 1).
+- 10.10 The Boards and the SSP have a two-way consultation and challenge relationship. - 10.11 The HSCB will continue to reach the voluntary and private sector through its commission of a local infra-structure organisation (currently Voluntary Action Harrow) offering training, advice and support. - 10.12 The HSCB will meet three times a year and hold an annual development day.

+10.13 Harrow Safeguarding Adults Board (HSAB)

+- 10.14 The HSAB is comprised of senior members from Safeguarding Partners and appropriate senior members of Other Agencies as described in Schedule 2 of the Care Act 2014. (see Appendix 1).
 It ensures effective strategic and operational participation in local activity to safeguard and promote the welfare of people in need of care or protection. - 10.15 The SSP will ensure that the Other Agencies are made aware of the expectations placed on them by the new arrangement.
-These agencies will then act in accordance with the arrangements. - 10.16 HSAB and the SSP will have a two way consultation and challenge relationship - 10.17 The HSAB will meet three times a year.
+These agencies will then act in accordance with the arrangements. - 10.16 HSAB and the SSP will have a two-way consultation and challenge relationship - 10.17 The HSAB will meet three times a year and hold an annual development day.